Long Beach Adult Day Care Abuse Attorney

 But an adult day care facility isn’t just going to hand you a check.
-Their insurance company is going to try to minimize their client’s liability for any injuries and offer a settlement that is less than substantial.
+Their insurance company is going to try to minimize their liability for any injuries and offer a settlement that is less than substantial.
 To get the settlement your loved one deserves, you’ll need a knowledgeable attorney fighting for you.
-Long Beach attorney Travis Siegel of Siegel Law is passionate about defending the rights of the elderly and would love to hear your story.
+Long Beach attorney Travis Siegel of Siegel Law is passionate about defending the rights of the elderly.
 Call his offices for a free consultation at (562) 645-4145.

 What Sets Our Elder Abuse Lawyer Apart?

 Advocating for Victims of Abuse & Neglect Since 2002

 Attorney Travis Siegel of Siegel Law has fought elder abuse and medical malpractice for more than a decade.
 After a tragedy occurred in his own family, he became a lawyer to ensure that others don’t suffer in the same way.
 He focuses his practice exclusively on elder abuse cases.
 He has recovered millions of dollars for clients and garnered selection for Best Lawyers in America® 2016.